VRongve/DAT250/assignment01/web-app-pen-test-report.md

 Solution:
 - Implement session management

-### 5. Cryptographic Failures
+### 5. Cryptographic Failures - password hashing

-- sqlite flat-file.
-If downloaded it can be queried

-- Are password hashed??
+By looking at the source code it does not seem like the passwords are hashed, which would be counted as an cryptographic failure by OWASP, and it is actually on the second place on the OWASP Top Ten 2023 Vulnerabilities list.

-### 6. File upload
+### 6. File upload - cross site scripting

 The web app does not give an guidelines for what kind of files that can be uploaded and not.
 It looks like the app excepts any kind of file extensions.
 This means that an attacker might potentially upload malicious and dangenrous files.